HMUNACHI/nanodl/README.md

 Each model is purposefully contained in a file without inter-file dependencies.

 ## Overview
 Developing and training transformer-based models is typically resource-intensive and time-consuming and AI/ML experts frequently need to build smaller-scale versions of these models for specific problems.
-Jax, a low-resource yet powerful framework, accelerates the development of neural networks, but existing resources for transformer development in Jax are limited.
+Jax, a low-resource yet powerful framework, accelerates the development of neural networks and abstracts distributed training, but existing resources for transformer development in Jax are limited.
 NanoDL addresses this challenge with the following features:

 - A wide array of blocks and layers, facilitating the creation of customised transformer models from scratch.
 - An extensive selection of models like Gemma, LlaMa3, Mistral, GPT3, GPT4 (inferred), T5, Whisper, ViT, Mixers, CLIP etc.